-Government and Non-Government Institutions Involved with Innovation
+Government and Nongovernment Institutions Involved with Innovation

 Beyond the private sector and universities, numerous other organizations and groups work to encourage and fuel innovation by providing an array of financial resources, technical assistance, and support networks.
-Many programs and financial resources are offered through publicprivate partnerships and some operate in the region but are part of a larger national or international network.
+Many programs and financial resources are offered through public-private partnerships (PPPs) and some operate in the region but are part of a larger national or international network.
 Some programs target specific industries and others target specific types of firms like start-up companies.
 The variety of programs is significant; the following provides a brief overview of the key agencies and programs that facilitate business development and innovation in the Chicago region.

-The State of Illinois Department of Commerce and Economic Opportunity (DCEO) is the state agency that is most directly involved with programs that relate to innovation.
+The Illinois Department of Commerce and Economic Opportunity (DCEO) is the state agency that is most directly involved with programs that relate to innovation.
 DCEO administers a variety of programs that provide access to capital through loans, grants, and tax incentives.
 DCEO oversees nine loan programs, six grant programs, and seven tax incentive programs for businesses and financial institutions to promote economic development, job creation, and innovation.
 Each program targets different markets and utilizes different delivery mechanisms.
 For example, some programs focus on modernizing equipment while other resources are directed towards upgrading employee skills.
-In addition to the state, many municipal and county governments operate financial assistance programs to support business development and innovation within their own jurisdictions.
-The City of Chicago offers one of the only publically administered financial assistance programs that targets a specific innovation industry, the Laboratory Facilities Fund.
-This program expends TIF capital to pay for up to 25 percent of eligible lab construction costs, targeted towards companies involved in technology.
+The Illinois Department of Employment Security (IDES) complements these efforts.
+IDES collects and disseminates data on unemployment by sector in the region, serving as an information clearinghouse for workers to help them find information about benefits, jobs, and training.